amralieg/databricks-delta-sharing-utils/README.md

 ```
 This method initializes the class with the given parameters.

-**share_profile_file_loc (str)**: The path to the share file on dbfs or any other cloud storage location.
+**share_profile_file_loc (str)**: The path to the share file on dbfs or any other cloud storage location, if you provided this, do not provide provider_sharing_identifier.

-**provider_sharing_identifier (str)**: Databricks sharing identifier of the provider of the data.
+**provider_sharing_identifier (str)**: Databricks sharing identifier of the provider of the data, if you provided this, do not provide share_profile_file_loc.

 **catalog (str, optional)**: The catalog to use for the tables.
-Defaults to "hive_metastore".
+Defaults to "hive_metastore", mandatory if you provided provider_sharing_identifier.

 **table_prefix (str, optional)**: The prefix to use for the tables.
 Defaults to "".

 ```python
 discover() -> pyspark.sql.DataFrame
 ```
-This method returns a DataFrame with all the information about the share file, including share, schema, and table.
+This method displays a DataFrame with all the information about the share provided.

 **Returns**: